 Primary and acquired immunodeficiency states, including immunosuppression in association with AIDS or other clinical manifestations of infection with human immunodeficiency viruses; cellular immune deficiencies; and hypogammaglobulinemic and dysgammaglobulinemic states.
 Measles inclusion body encephalitis, pneumonitis, and death as a direct consequence of disseminated measles vaccine virus infection have been reported in severely immunocompromised individuals inadvertently vaccinated with measles-containing vaccine.

 Family history of congenital or hereditary immunodeficiency, unless the immune competence of the potential vaccine recipient is demonstrated.

 Any active febrile illness with fever >38.5°C (>101.3°F); however, low-grade fever itself is not a contraindication to vaccination.

 Pregnancy: the possible effects of the vaccine on fetal development are unknown at this time.
-However, wild-type varicella is known to sometimes cause fetal harm.
-If vaccination of postpubertal females is undertaken, pregnancy should be avoided for three months following vaccination (see PREGNANCY under USE IN PREGNANCY & LACTATION).
+If vaccination of postpubertal females is undertaken, pregnancy should be avoided for 3 months following vaccination.
+(See USE IN PREGNANCY & LACTATION.)